Join the community of Diana Young Painting fans on Facebook at Diana Young Paintings. See bottom of page about purchase.

 Please refer to the ‘How to Buy‘ page for more information on purchase, shipping and fulfillment of an original painting by Diana Young.

 All Diana Young paintings come with certificate of authenticity and provenance provided by Flood Fine Art.
-For advance documentation on any Diana Young work featured at Flood Fine Art, please use the contact form below to make a request.
+For documentation on any Diana Young work featured at Flood Fine Art, please use the contact form at the top of this page.